$Z$-critical connections and Bridgeland stability conditions

 \end{lemma}

 \begin{proof}

 We first compute the asymptotics of the linearised operator $P_k$.
-Considering a path of gauge transformations where $f$ is skew-Hermitian, a standard calculation produces Thus the linearisation of the operator is given by
+Considering a path of gauge transformations where $f$ is Hermitian, a standard calculation produces Thus the linearisation of the operator is given by

 By \cref{lemma:largevolume}, the order $k^{2n-1}$ component of the operator is given by the weak Hermite--Einstein operator.
 Thus one term of the order $k^{2n-1}$ component of the linearisation takes the form $c\rk (E) [\omega]^n \Lap_{A^{\End E}}$.
 However, the term is independent of $g \in \G^{\C}\cap \End_h(E)$, hence does not affect the linearisation.